UPDATE: As of April 1, 2022 the health pass and all other Covid related entry and travel restrictions for Costa Rica

-- Every traveler must complete a form with parents/legal guardian doing one for each child under 18.
+- Every traveler must complete a form with parents/legal guardian filing a separate one for each child under 18.

 - The printed form displays information QR encoded (like a 2D barcode) so airlines, security, immigration, customs etc. can scan it for easy access to your history.

 The form is relatively simple asking for basic information including passport, contact, insurance OR vaccine, flights and health.
-The form can only be completed starting two days prior to arrival (for the first several months it was two days so you may see that outdated info in a lot of places).
+The form can only be completed starting three days prior to arrival (for the first several months it was two days so you may see that outdated info in a lot of places).